Simenf05/brain/1 - Main notes/Application layer.md

 ### Making a protocol on the application layer
 When making a protocol on the application layer, you will have to design what requests and responses the server should use.
+The protocol can be stateless or driven by states.
+There is many different variants to how to make the protocol.

 ## References